What is 1 Million Tokens in AI? (Pricing & Context Explained)

 Tokens 1,000,000

-Words 750,000
+Words About 750,000 words

-Characters 4,000,000 to 5,000,000
+Characters About 4,000,000 to 5,000,000 characters

-Pages of text 1,500 to 2,000 pages
+Pages of text About 1,500 to 2,000 pages

 Books Roughly 5 average books